Wipro to implement a digital experience platform for Bristol Water

 -

-Wipro announced the e implementation of a digital experience platform for Bristol Water to modernize critical infrastructure.
+Wipro announced the implementation of a digital experience platform for Bristol Water to modernize critical infrastructure.

 Wipro will empower Bristol Water's users and deliver a superior digital experience to their customers and developers by applying the 4M approach - method, model, machinery and mindset of new age engineering.
 The enhanced digital experience delivered by Wipro will lead to an increase in Customer measure of experience (C-MeX) and Developer measure of experience (DMeX) scores of Bristol Water.